viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 {{% /tab %}}
 {{% tab name="Go" %}}
-Because of experimental API changes that are ongoing, we must pass in a `slam` service resource name when using the Motion service to Move.
+Because of ongoing experimental API changes, we must pass in a `slam` service resource name when using the Motion service to `Move`.
 Add `"go.viam.com/rdk/services/slam"` to your import list to provide access to the `slam` service.
 This tutorial will not cover any other SLAM content.